Payments on account are tax payments made twice a year by Self Assessment taxpayers to spread the cost of the upcoming year’s tax.

 This means the first instalment is due on the same day you submit your Self Assessment tax return and clear your bill for the previous year, so it’s important you have enough money set aside.

-“Having these payments on account due means you need to keep on top of your cashflow,” says Pauline Green, Head of Product Compliance at accounting software firm Quickbooks.
+“Having these payments on account due means you need to keep on top of your cash flow,” says Pauline Green, Head of Product Compliance at accounting software firm QuickBooks.
 “Using accounting software can help you understand and manage your cashflow to make sure you have the funds to make these payments to HMRC.”

 What does payment on account mean?